MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-auditing.md

 # Security Auditing in Business Central

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] includes a change log that lets you track all direct modifications a user makes to data in the database.
-The change log can track changes to specific application tables.
 Plus, it always logs changes to various system tables, which enables you to track changes to security sub-systems like users and permissions.

+Specifically, the change log tracks the following tables:

+- Table 2000000053 Access Control

+- Table 2000000005 Permission

+- Table 2000000004 Permission Set

+- Table 2000000120 User

+- Table 2000000121 User Property

+- Table 402 Change Log Setup

+- Table 403 Change Log Setup

+- Table 404 Change Log Setup (Field)

 > [!IMPORTANT]
 > The change log is turned on by default.
 It can be turned off and on from the **Change Log Setup** page in the client.
 However, this action is always logged so you can see which user has made the change.<br /><br />